DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/dashboard-item-settings/geo-point-maps/bubble-map/providing-data.md

 # Providing Data
 This topic describes how to bind the **Bubble Map** dashboard item to data using the **Dashboard Designer**.

-The Dashboard Designer allows you to bind various dashboard items to data in a virtually uniform manner (see [Binding Dashboard Items to Data](../../../binding-dashboard-items-to-data/binding-dashboard-items-to-data.md) for details).
+The Dashboard Designer allows you to bind various dashboard items to data in a virtually uniform manner (see [Bind Dashboard Items to Data](../../../bind-dashboard-items-to-data/bind-dashboard-items-to-data.md) for details).
 The only difference is in the data sections that these dashboard items have.

 The image below shows a sample Bubble Map dashboard item that is bound to data.